Common Reasons Why Tennessee DUI Cases Get Dismissed

 When you are arrested on a suspected driving under the influence (DUI) charge, you could be looking at serious penalties if you are convicted.
-Thankfully, there are steps you can take to attempt to clear your name of all charges and avoid a conviction that could follow you for years.
+Thankfully, there are steps you can take to attempt to get rid of a DUI charge and avoid a conviction that could follow you for years.

 There are several potential drunk driving defenses that can be used to build your case, and your criminal justice attorney will work with you to determine which defense is most likely to result in an acquittal or reduction in your charges.
 We have gone into greater detail about some of these defensive strategies below.